 According to Melbournee criminal lawyer, because different nations have different laws and definitions of what is deemed criminal, criminality can be considered subjective and dependent upon national laws and cultural context.
 Therefore, national laws and cultural context may determine whether behaviour is normal or criminal.
 There is no universal law or universal definition of criminality that would necessarily cause someone to be labeled as a criminal in all cultures and nations, so on this basis, there is no specific trait that exists that would deem someone a universal criminal.

 The claim that an individual is “not guilty by reason of genetics” is not a plausible defense for criminal acts.
 Alleging to be inherently more impulsive or more defiant than the average person due to genetics is not a justifiable reason for committing a crime.
 The bottom line is that people with these propensities can still think rationally and understand right from wrong—their cognition is generally not impaired.

 For genetics to be considered as a plausible defence for a crime, a person would have to be diagnosed with a mental illness such as a psychological dysfunction that impairs their cognitive abilities.
 This means that the individual might not be able to think rationally about certain actions.
 For example, having the genetics that may lead to schizophrenic symptoms could be a more plausible defence for a criminal act if, hypothetically, an individual is proven to have been deluded by voices only they themselves hear, ordering them to commit a certain act.
-However, it is important to note that having the genetic propensity to act a certain way is not considered to be enough in legal cases.
+However, according to this criminal attorney it is important to note that having the genetic propensity to act a certain way is not considered to be enough in legal cases.